 The Howard Lake-Waverly-Winsted FFA Alumni was started in 1980, to help support the local FFA chapter and the agriculture department at HLWW High School.

-To join, contact the officers, advisors Jim Weninger or Seena Glessing, or the high school ag department at (320) 543-4614.
+To join, contact the officers, advisors Jim Weninger or Seena Glessing, or call the high school ag department at 320-543-4614.

-The Crow River Chapter of Minnesota Ducks Unlimited supports Cokato, Howard Lake, Montrose, Waverly, and the Winsted area.
-The chapter hosts an annual Membership Banquet each spring which currently consists of 180 members.
+The Crow River Chapter of Minnesota Ducks Unlimited supports the Cokato, Howard Lake, Montrose, Waverly, and Winsted areas.
+The chapter hosts an annual membership banquet each spring.
+The Crow River Chapter currently consists of 180 members.

-Since 1990, this chapter has raised more than $664,000 for conservation and wetland habitat.
+Since 1990, this chapter has raised more than $700,000 for conservation and wetland habitat.
 Eighty-two percent of DU’s expenditures are converted directly to conservation work.
 Some local projects that have benefited from these dollars would include Smith Lake (located two miles west of Howard Lake on Co.
 Rd.
-5), Malardi Marsh MWA (located one mile north of Montrose on Meridian Ave), Victor PWA (located three miles southwest of Howard Lake on Co.
-Rd 5.
-SW), and Shakopee Lake (located eight miles west of Winsted on Platt Ave.
+5), Malardi Marsh MWA (located one mile north of Montrose on Meridian Avenue), Victor PWA (located three miles southwest of Howard Lake on Co.
+Rd.
+5 SW), and Shakopee Lake (located eight miles west of Winsted on Platt Ave.
 SW).

-If you are interested in finding out more about your local chapter, contact Zone Chairman Scott Schmidt at (320) 543-2498, or firstname.lastname@example.org.
-You can also check out the chapter’s Facebook page (Ducks Unlimited-Crow River Chapter) or the DU website www.ducks.org for more information.
+If you are interested in finding out more about your local chapter, contact Zone Chairman Scott Schmidt at 612-875-8158, or email@example.com.
+You can also check out the chapter’s Facebook page (Ducks Unlimited-Crow River Chapter) or the DU website, www.ducks.org, for more information.

-Boy Scout Troop 399 serves the greater Waverly, Howard Lake, Winsted and Lester Prairie area.
+Scouts BSA Troop 399 and 5399 serves the greater Waverly, Howard Lake, Winsted, and Lester Prairie area.

 Through its patrol meetings and troop activities, the Scouts work to develop the character, citizenship, and personal fitness of area youth.

-Each summer they attend Many Point, which provides Scouts the opportunity for such activities as sailing, archery, tower climbing, obstacle courses, and fishing.
+Each summer, they attend a week-long Scout camp, which provides Scouts the opportunity for such activities as sailing, archery, tower climbing, obstacle courses, and fishing.

-Annually, they sell ice at Winstock, malts at the Wright County Fair, Christmas wreaths, and popcorn.
+Annually, they sell malts at the Wright County Fair, Christmas wreaths, and popcorn.

-Membership is open to any boy who has completed the fifth grade, earned the Arrow of Light Award, or is 11 years old, but not yet 18.
+Membership is open to boys and girls who have completed the fifth grade, earned the Arrow of Light Award, or are 11 years old, but not yet 18.
 The Scouts usually meet two to four times a month.
-There is a yearly registration fee of $11 and a small monthly fee for each boy.

 The Howard Lake Sportsmen’s Club was formed more than 50 years ago, to protect and maintain the natural resources in the area.
 Meetings take place at the Howard Lake Legion.
 Dates and times of these meetings are announced in the Herald Journal.

 Other major accomplishments of the group include land development in the Fish and Wildlife “Victor” project, purchasing two new aluminum docks for Lions Park and the north landing, and providing materials and equipment for the Howard Lake rearing pond.
-Events put on by the club include the winter fishing contest, helping to run the summer fishing contest, and firearm safety training, and helping to fund Deep Portage.
+Events put on by the club include the winter fishing contest, helping to run the summer fishing contest, firearm safety training, and helping to fund Deep Portage.

-The Sportsmen’s Club is a sponsor for Ducks Unlimited and Pheasants Forever, as well as the NRA and the Deer Hunters Association.
-In addition, the club donates to the high school trap-shooting team, the fourth grade spring fishing day, and the Cub Scouts to clean the lakeshore, and take care of the carp trap on the south side of Howard Lake, and the boat landing on the north end.
+The Sportsmen’s Club is a sponsor for Ducks Unlimited and Pheasants Forever, as well as the NRA, and the Deer Hunters Association.
+In addition, the club donates to the high school trap-shooting team, the fourth grade spring fishing day, and the Cub Scouts to clean the lakeshore.
+The club also takes care of the carp trap on the south side of Howard Lake, and the boat landing on the north end.

-Officers are Dennis Decker, president; Ken Durdahl, secretary; and Keith “Erv” Luhman, treasurer.
+Officers are Dennis Decker, president; Ken Durdahl, secretary; and Kurt Forst, treasurer.

 The goal of the Howard Lake Watershed Alliance is to help protect, maintain, and enhance the waters of, and surrounding watershed for Howard Lake.
 The organization provides educational resources, activities, and tasks to achieve this goal.
 Information is shared through local cable television and newspaper articles, as well as meetings and newsletters.

 The original lake association was deeply concerned with the water quality of Howard Lake.
-In early 2002, Howard Lake was accepted into a joint study venture with Wright Soil and Water Conservation District and the Minnesota Pollution Control Agency, which took in the lake, as well as its watershed area.
+In early 2002, Howard Lake was accepted into a joint study venture with Wright Soil and Water Conservation District and the Minnesota Pollution Control Agency, which includes the watershed area, as well as the lake.
 As a result of this broadening venture, the group’s bylaws and incorporation were amended in 2004, and the group was renamed the Howard Lake Watershed Alliance.
 This action promoted the group to become more focused on total lake and watershed management.

-The lake has been monitored since 2000 for trends in clarity and nutrient loading.
+The lake has been monitored since 2000, for trends in clarity and nutrient loading.
 In 2003, a program to control nuisance aquatic vegetation was initiated.
-A grant from the Minnesota DNR was received in 2007, for a vegetation study to determine how invasive aquatic species and itstreatment were affecting native aquatic vegetation.
+Grants were received in 2007 and 2011, to determine how invasive aquatic species and itstreatment were affecting native aquatic vegetation.
 At present, Eurasian milfoil is being treated every other year.

-The alliance has a strong body of volunteers who work to achieve the goals of the organization.
-The board of directors meets quarterly, with an annual meeting in June.
+The alliance’s goals are met through voluntary efforts.
+The alliance welcomes energetic volunteers.
+The board of directors meets quarterly, with an annual meeting in May.
 A newsletter is published two times per year.
-Contact Curt Forst at (320) 543-3736 for further information concerning the Howard Lake Watershed Alliance.
+Contact Curt Forst at 320-543-3736, or firstname.lastname@example.org, for further information concerning the Howard Lake Watershed Alliance.